meltemozcan/575project/README.md

-### 575 project

-This repository contains R files/datasets/other supplementary material for my research project for PSYC575.
+Repository for R files/datasets/other supplementary material for PSYC575 research project